FINDING A MATE

-A few fortunate souls resolve this challenge early in life, meeting someone at school or work.
-For many, the frustration increases with each passing year, then decade.
-Often the environment where one works or lives can be isolating, further compromising the probability of meeting someone.
+For some this challenge resolves early in life, meeting someone at school or work.
+For many, the frustration increases with each passing year.
+Often the environment at work or home can be isolating, further decreasing the probability of meeting someone.

-Complicating the process is the tendency in our society to defer marriage to a later age.
+These days people often marry later.
 As we get older there are often fewer opportunities to meet someone.
-In addition we often become more defined and less flexible in our interests and more rigid in our expectations.
-Finally, there is often the feeling that "the good ones are already taken."
+We often become more defined and less flexible in our interests and more rigid in our expectations.
+Time may be running out to have a family.

 1 - Arranged marriages - mostly abandoned in non-Western cultures